11 healthy habits to start adopting right now that will make a huge difference in your life and overall well-being.

 4. Cook the Majority of Your Meals at Home

-Going out to eat or getting takeout is great for supporting your local restaurants as well as exciting your palette with new flavors and combinations, but it shouldn’t be a daily occurence.
+Going out to eat or getting takeout is great for supporting your local restaurants as well as exciting your palette with new flavors and combinations, but it shouldn't be a daily occurrence.

-Eating at home saves you loads of money, and will help you build a lifelong skill that will always come in handy no matter what: cooking.
+Eating at home saves you loads of money, and will help you build a lifelong skill that will always come in handy no matter what.

 MORE RESOURCES TO GET YOU STARTED

-MY ADAPTABLE RECIPE COLLECTION to help you cook with ease and use what you already have on hand and/or tailored to your own flavor preferences.
+My adaptable recipe collection helps you cook with ease and use what you already have on hand and/or is tailored to your own flavor preferences and dietary needs.

 5. Stop Buying Things You Don't Need